Reviews You Can Rely On

 Ease of Transport

 The Daylite has the grit of an off-road vehicle but the sleekness of a race car, making it one of our favorite go-anywhere bags, earning it a very solid score for this metric.
-Our testers especially loved Osprey's recent improvements to this bag's wheels.
+We especially loved Osprey's recent improvements to this bag's wheels.
 Previous models rode on 2.5-inch wheels, which were narrowly spaced, causing the bag to be a little unbalanced while in transit.

 Just a little bit of juxtaposing — comparing old and new wheels and trolley handles.